2021 Global Carbon Budget: Land modelling protocol (Trendy-v11)

 - Required outputs

-- For all simulations (S0 to S7): Ascii file with five columns: year, annual global NBP, annual northern extra tropics NBP, annual tropical NBP, annual southern extra-tropics NBP (see excel file for definition and sign convention); one row per year, 1700-2018.
+- For all simulations (S0 to S3): Ascii file with five columns: year, annual global NBP, annual northern extra tropics NBP, annual tropical NBP, annual southern extra-tropics NBP (see excel file for definition and sign convention); one row per year, 1700-2021.
 Name convention: Model_zonalNBP.txt, e.g. JULES_zonalNBP.txt.
 Units are PgCyr-1.
-One dataset per simulation S0-S7, seven in total.
-Global; North = north of 30oN; Tropics = 30oN to 30oS; South = south of 30oS.
+One dataset per simulation S0-S3, four in total.
+First row use the following column headings and order: “Year, Global, North, Tropics, South”.
+Row 2 values for the year 1700, Row 3 for year 1701 … North = north of 30oN; Tropics = 30oN to 30oS; South = south of 30oS.

 - List of gridded output variables: See companion Excel file.